White Sun of the Desert: Filming

 Sukhov's dream scenes were filmed first, near Luga, Leningrad Oblast, while the bulk of the film was shot on the western shore of the Caspian Sea near Makhachkala, Dagestan.
 The sand dune scenes were shot in the Karakum Desert near Mary, Turkmenistan, with the museum scenes filmed in the nearby ancient city of Merv.
 The distinctive Kyz Kala (Gyz Gala) fortress, for example, figures prominently.
 The dune scenes were demanding for actors, who had to make large circles in the scorching heat to approach the shooting location without leaving telltale traces in the sand.
 However, the heaviest burden fell on Mishulin, who spent in total several days in a box buried in sand while preparing for several takes of the opening scene.
 The village buildings and Vereschagin's house were temporary mockups that had to be regularly repaired due to damage from frequent winds.

 Horse riding scenes were performed by the special stunt unit formed for the War and Peace film series.
 Although it did not perform any stunts in this film, one member of the unit died in an accident during filming.
 Some other accidents occurred due to poor overall discipline and security.
 For example, a cut is seen on Vereschagin's face when he fights on the ship.
 He received this cut in a drunken brawl the day before.
 Also, some props were stolen by local thieves one night.
 Security was improved after Motyl hired a local criminal leader for the role of a member of Abdullah's gang.

 The film involved two dangerous stunts, the first when Abdullah's officer, supposedly thrown out by Vereschagin, breaks through a second-floor window and falls to the sand below.
 The other is when Sukhov jumps from an oil tank set on fire.
 Both stunts were performed by Valentin Faber.

 Soundtrack

-The soundtrack to White Sun of the Desert is one of the most celebrated of Russian film.
-The score contains guitar music, balalaika and orchestral music.
-Many of the songs are inspired by the 1960s urban song culture of metropolitan Russia.
-These songs are often just a voice and guitar, with the music drawing on traditional Russian folk music.